Bridge Financing | Financing Your Mortgage Between Homes

 Since they are a short-term plan, borrowers still choose this option because it compensates by providing quick and easy access to funds.
 In addition, the high interest only accrues over a very short period and this can still be reasonable given the huge problem it solves.
 In addition, prepayment penalties are absent from most bridge loans.

-Note that the amount that you can borrow cannot exceed the equity you have in your present home.
+One important detail to note is that the amount that you can borrow cannot exceed the equity you have in your present home.

 Mortgage payment plans aren’t meant to be one-size-fits-all.